NKMultani/NKMultani/README.md

 - Hi, I’m Navdeep
-- I’m currently learning python and SQL
+- I’m currently learning:
+    -  python
+    -  mysql
+    -  git
+    -  ...and a bit of html

 <!---
 navdeep-kaur-git/navdeep-kaur-git is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.